paulogr/dstatuspage/README.md

 > dstatuspage --daemon
 ```

-or to connect to your already running IPFS daemon
+or connect to your already running IPFS daemon

 ```bash
 > dstatuspage --no-ipfs [api_multiaddr]